-I received a phone call a week or so ago from my good wife and partner asking me if I had heard the term “organic leadership?”
+I received a phone call a week or so ago from my good wife and partner asking me if I had heard the term "organic leadership?"
 She was attending a conference and they kept referencing this style of leadership.
-Unfortunately they didn’t provide much more information to them in the conference.
+Unfortunately, they didn't provide much more information about it in the conference.
 As a person who is passionate about the parallels between effective mentoring and great leaders I embarked on a mission to better understand what this leadership model/style was all about.

 There are variations of what "organic leadership" means when one searches the internet.
 Here are some examples for you to consider:

 "Organic leadership is a blend of leadership paradigms focused around a humanistic and compassionate style of influence.
 These blends of leadership attributes largely consist of servant, transformational and relational leadership styles.
 Organic leadership encompasses the humble attitude of servant leadership, making people the mission of the organization.
 It is transformational in that people will morph into the identity of their respective narrative community and organic leadership also reflects relational leadership in its attitude towards valuing people."(http://organicleadership.tumblr.com/post/185445185/organic-leadership)

 "But what does organic mean in terms of leadership?

 Organic Leadership - natural, motivating, compelling, effortless, inspiring hard work, creativity and innovation, fun